rjwalls/CS4401-notes/2099-01-05-basics_codereuse.md

    - Gadgets can set up register values, perform calculations, or manipulate memory
    - Tools like ROPgadget can identify useful gadgets

+3. **The One Gadget Technique**: Using special locations in libc that will spawn a shell with a single jump.

+   - Requires only a single code pointer overwrite
+   - Must satisfy specific register/memory constraints
+   - Bypasses the need for complex ROP chains

+4. **Stack Pivoting**: Technique to move the stack pointer to a controlled location.

+   - Useful when the original stack is limited or corrupted
+   - Often uses gadgets like "leave; ret" or "xchg rsp, rxx; ret"
+   - Enables more complex ROP chains in constrained environments

-3. **Defeating ASLR**: Information leaks provide addresses that allow targeting randomized memory regions.
+5. **Defeating ASLR**: Information leaks provide addresses that allow targeting randomized memory regions.

-4. **Stack Alignment**: 64-bit systems require 16-byte stack alignment, which must be handled properly when building ROP chains.
+6. **Stack Alignment**: 64-bit systems require 16-byte stack alignment, which must be handled properly when building ROP chains.

 These techniques allow attackers to bypass common protections like non-executable stack (NX) and build powerful exploits using only the code already present in the program's address space.